ascsn/pubsly/docs/index.md

 *   [Getting Started](./02-getting-started.md)
 *   [Managing Publications](./03-publications.md)

-We hope this documentation helps you use the Research Collaboration Portal effectively!
+We hope this documentation helps you use Pubsly effectively!

 ---
 ## Acknowledgements
-This portal is proudly developed by the [Advanced Scientific Computing and Statistics Network (ASCSN)](https://ascsn.net).
+Pubsly is proudly developed by the [Advanced Scientific Computing and Statistics Network (ASCSN)](https://ascsn.net).
 ASCSN is dedicated to advancing scientific discovery through innovative computing and statistical solutions.